 - You can finance your project by your own means.

-If you would have questions after checking the information mentioned above, you can contact Ms Esmeralda Aerts, the doctoral programme administrative coördinator of the Faculty of Applied Economic Sciences.
+If you would have questions after checking the information mentioned above, you can contact Ms Esmeralda Aerts, the doctoral programme administrative coördinator of the Faculty of Business and Economics.